derat/mpticks/README.md

 When a route is imported (which only happens the first time it's ticked), mpticks uses its area list to determine its location on the Ticks page.
-The route's location doesn't get updated if or when areas are renamed later.
+The route's location won't be automatically updated if or when areas are renamed later.

-I sent a feature request via the MP feedback form on 2020-02-19 but didn't hear back from anyone.
+I sent a feature request via the MP feedback form on 2020-02-19 to update `get-routes` to return area IDs, but I didn't hear back from anyone.
+As a workaround, I've added a button to the Import page that can be used (sparingly) to reimport all route data from Mountain Project.

 ## Cloud Firestore data